Skip to main contentSkip to footer content

 OBJECTIVES OF THE PROGRAM

 MESA Students declared in STEM majors with a Student Education Plan on file who will be enrolled in the fall and spring semester with an interest in pursuing a career in transportation are encouraged to apply.
 Students will be required to participate in biweekly meetings with the faculty advisor/campus program manager designed to explores and evaluates transportation related topics.
 In addition, students will be paired with a faculty and/or transportation industry adviser to assist in acquiring discipline awareness as well as focus on the requirements stipulated through the Dwight David Eisenhower Fellowship in collaboration with the MESA Program.
-Recipients prepared a research paper on a topic directly related to a relevant transportation problem or issue, with the approval of Nena Anguiano, Faculty Advisor.
-Awardee’s MUST attend the Transportation Research Board (TRB) held January 9 - 13, 2022 in Washington, DC, where you may be selected to present your research project.
+Recipients prepared a research paper on a topic directly related to a relevant transportation problem or issue, with the approval of Antonio Castro, Faculty Advisor.
+Awardee’s MUST attend the Transportation Research Board (TRB) held in early January in Washington, DC, where you may be selected to present your research project.
 In addition, all students submit a required 300-word abstract of their research (or proposed research) for review to the Transportation Research Board (TRB) staff.
-A paid stipend will be given in the amount of $3,500 throughout the academic year and a $1,500 travel stipend to attend the January 2022 TRB Conference for a total of $5,000 for the academic year.
+A paid stipend will be given in the amount up to $3,500 throughout the academic year and a $1,500 travel stipend to attend the annual TRB Conference for a total of $5,000 for the academic year.

 ELIGIBILITY REQUIREMENTS